fireproofsocks/dotenvy/docs/guides/phoenix.md

 # Phoenix

-This page shows you how to either generate a new Phoenix application using a custom Dotenvy-friendly generator OR how to modify the config files of an existing Phoenix app.
+This page shows you how to either generate a new Phoenix application using the [`dotenvy_generators` package](docs/reference/generators.md) OR how to retrofit the config files of an existing Phoenix app.

-## Installing the Dotenvy Generators

-The easiest way to get a Phoenix app up and running using `Dotenvy` is to use the generators available via the [`dotenvy_generators`](https://hex.pm/packages/dotenvy_generators) package.
-These _replace_ the generators that ship with Phoenix, so it is important that you first uninstall the `phx_new` generators (if installed):

-    mix archive.uninstall phx_new
-    mix archive.install hex dotenvy_generators

-Once complete, running `mix help` should show a new task (`dot.new`) and the descriptions for the `phx.new` task should now reference `Dotenvy`.

 ## Creating a new Phoenix application that uses Dotenvy

+Make sure you have installed the [`dotenvy_generators`](docs/reference/generators.md) before continuing!

 In a new terminal window, you can run the new task to generate a new Phoenix app, e.g. `mix phx.new.dotenvy hello`.
 This should generate a functional Phoenix application that leverages `Dotenvy` for its configuration.